Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

 Subserosal fibroids aren’t dangerous, but they can cause severe discomfort and impact nearby organs, such as the bladder and bowels.
 This type of fibroid can lead to abdominal cramping, pain in the lower back and legs, and pain during sex.

-A subserosal fibroid is located beneath the soft outer lining of the uterus, which is called the serosa.
-Unlike other types of fibroids, subserosal growths are always outside of the uterine cavity, so they’re more likely to impact other organs rather than cause symptoms that relate to your menstrual cycle, such as heavy bleeding and severe cramping.
+A subserosal fibroid is located beneath the soft outer lining of the uterus called the serosa.
+Unlike other types of fibroids, subserosal growths are always outside the uterine cavity, so they’re more likely to impact other organs rather than cause symptoms related to the menstrual cycle, such as heavy bleeding and severe cramping.

 They can, however, be painful.
 They can also cause bloating, constipation, frequent urination, and pain during sex.

-If subserosal uterine fibroids are causing symptoms that impact your quality of life, they should be removed.
-Your fibroid doctor will discuss your symptoms with you and help you determine if treatment is necessary.
+If a subserosal uterine fibroid is causing symptoms impacting your quality of life, it should be removed.
+You should discuss your symptoms with a fibroid doctor to help determine if treatment is necessary.

-A subserosal fibroid is a common women’s health issue, and it’s not usually very serious.
+Subserosal fibroids are a common women’s health issue, and it’s not usually very serious.
 In most cases, subserosal fibroids are noncancerous.
-And, while larger fibroids can cause painful symptoms that impact your day-to-day life, they are not life-threatening.
-They’re also very treatable.
+While larger fibroids can cause painful symptoms impacting daily life, they are not life-threatening and are treatable.

-We use UFE as a non-surgical treatment for subserosial fibroids.
+We use UFE as a non-surgical treatment for subserosal fibroids.

 There’s no need for a hospital stay or stitches.
-Your doctor simply makes a tiny incision in your thigh to inject microparticles into your uterine artery, which causes the fibroids to shrink.
-After UFE, you’ll leave our clinic with nothing more than a band-aide.
+A catheter is placed in the wrist or groin, and microparticles are inserted into your uterine artery, shrinking the fibroids.
+After UFE, you’ll leave our clinic with nothing more than a Band-Aid.

 Don’t Suffer Another Day